Veganism and Health

 Diabetes Prevention: a vegan diet improves insulin sensitivity due to the high fiber content, which helps regulate blood sugar levels.
 It also tends to have a lower glycemic load, promoting stable blood sugar.
 Additionally, plant-based diets are associated with better weight management, reducing the risk of obesity—a major risk factor for diabetes.
 They are low in saturated fats and rich in anti-inflammatory foods, both of which improve metabolic health and reduce insulin resistance.
 Studies, including the Adventist Health Study-2 and EPIC-Oxford, support these benefits, showing significantly lower diabetes risk among those following a vegan lifestyle.

 Many people might, understandably, be sceptical about switching to a plant-based diet, especially if their general practitioners (GPs) have traditionally recommended meat for iron and dairy for calcium.
-However, it is worth remembering that many regular GPs receive minimal nutrition training—often only about 24 hours throughout their entire education.
+However, it is worth remembering that many regular GPs are not nutritionists.
+They receive minimal nutrition training—often only about 24 hours throughout their entire education.

-One major example of the ignorance of doctors is, as we’ve just mentioned: dairy.
+One major example that highlights this issue is, as we’ve just mentioned: dairy.
 It’s no coincidence that the countries with the highest dairy consumption also have some of the highest rates of osteoporosis.
 I know, right?
 How can this be, when doctors are so vocal about dairy being essential for bone health?

 It can feel so scary, having lived your whole life believing in one thing, believing in the knowledge of certain individuals, only to be told something completely contradictory.
 You feel betrayed, confused.
 We get it.
 Every vegan has been there, and it is indeed terrifying.
 But these are the very real facts, and very real consequences of consuming meat and other animal products.